panda3d/panda3d-docs/programming/audio/3d-audio.rst

 collision detection that will be sufficient.
 Read more about :ref:`collision-traversers`.

 The attenuation of moving sounds by distance and the doppler shift are based the way sound works in the real world.
-By default it assumes a scale of 1 panda unit equal to 1 foot (or 1 meter in Panda3D 1.10 and above).
-If you use another scale you'll need to use
-``setDistanceFactor`` to adjust the scale.
+By default it assumes a scale of 1 panda unit equal to 1 foot.
+If you use another scale you'll need to use ``setDistanceFactor`` to adjust the scale.

 .. code-block:: python